Ari-Zerner/spogitify/README.md

 3. The script will start running and perform the following steps:
    - Authenticate with the Spotify API using your app credentials.
-   - Fetch all your playlists (excluding those owned by Spotify).
+   - Fetch all your playlists (except for configured exclusions).
    - Export each playlist as a separate CSV file in a folder in the archive directory.
    - Create a metadata file in the archive directory, containing information about each playlist.
    - Commit the changes to a Git repository in the archive directory.